 Students entering this course have not had any formal experience studying Spanish or have been recommended to repeat beginning Spanish due to a grade of D or lower.
 Beginning Spanish students are introduced to Hispanic language and culture with a focus on pronunciation, vocabulary, beginning conversation skills and basic grammar.
 An oral-aural approach is used to orient students to the study of Spanish.
 Listening, speaking, reading and writing skills are stressed.
+Online activities provide additional listening and speaking practice, as well as review.
 (06101A000) (FOR027) (FOR028)